tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 by the server, and it SHOULD retry the handshake with a new transport connection and ECH disabled.

 Clients SHOULD NOT accept "retry_config" in response to a connection initiated in response to a "retry_config".
+Sending a "retry_config" in this situation is a signal that the server is misconfigured, e.g., the server might have multiple inconsistent configurations so that the client reached a node with configuration A in the first connection and a node with configuration B in the second.
 If a client does not retry, it MUST report an error to the calling application.

 ### Authenticating for the Public Name {#auth-public-name}